10 Clustering

 • Compute and interpret a dendrogram.

-• Apply various linkage criteria (single, complete, average, Ward’s, etc.) and distance metrics (Euclidean, Manhattan, cosine).
+• Apply various linkage criteria (single, complete, average, Ward’s, etc.) and distance metrics (Euclidean, Manhattan).

 3. Implement and analyze K‑Means clustering